Key lessons learned during COVID-19 at the UBC Faculty of Medicine.

 In the meantime, in the interest of student and patient safety, early clinical experiences (years 1 and 2) and clinical clerkship (core and elective rotations, years 3 and 4) have been placed on hold for all medical students.
 This is a uniform adaptation across all 17 medical schools in Canada and helps manage the finite amount of personal protective equipment available.
 Close liaison with the Association of Faculties of Medicine of Canada is helpful.
 Adaptations made to replace in-person early clinical experiences (years 1 and 2) include online posting of clinical skills, development of new webinars, and videoconferencing delivery of family medicine teaching.
 For year 3 students, the module of clinical clerkship has been temporarily pulled out and replaced with flexible learning experience projects, which normally occur in year 4.
 The exact timing of clerkship reinstatement remains uncertain at this time and will depend on the rapidly evolving pandemic situation.
 We understand this can be a source of anxiety for students, and we are offering proactive academic advising and student counseling.
 Year 4 students have already completed the core curriculum, short of 2 weeks of electives, which have been now replaced by public health or research projects.
 These final-year students will graduate on time in May 2020, and will start residency training in July 2020, contributing to the physician workforce.

-Concurrently, we are empowering all medical students to actively engage in a number of public health activities at the provincial level that do not involve physical patient contact, such as conducting COVID-19 contact tracing, staffing telephone hotlines and call centres in regional health authorities, and performing background literature searches for public health.
-The engagement of our students as part of the public health response demonstrates the social responsibility of the medical school, an approach that has been mirrored in other jurisdictions.
+Concurrently, we are working with the BC COVID-19 Medical Student Response Team, a student-led effort with over 700 medical students, to actively engage in a number of public health activities at the provincial level that do not involve physical patient contact, such as conducting COVID-19 contact tracing, staffing telephone hotlines and call centres in regional health authorities, and performing background literature searches for public health.
+The engagement of our students demonstrates their commitment to social responsibility, an approach that has been mirrored in other jurisdictions.

 Similar to the curricular adaptations, we have made parallel modifications to the assessment framework, preserving the overall programmatic assessment approach while allowing flexibility by shifting the formative and summative components.
 Portfolio sessions have switched to online delivery, and workplace-based assessments have been deferred to after reinstatement of clinical clerkship.
 Multiple-choice examinations are now delivered online and made formative.
 We also delivered the first online objective structured clinical examination (OSCE) to the final year students and are deferring it for students in the remaining years.